-Landscape Minimum magnitude Minimum field of view Scenario / Visual y of recentor of adverse visual effect to be avoided Definition of threshold in which stated impacts are to be avoided Scenario 3 (A+B+ Butterwick/Walkway) Scenario 4 (A+ Butterwick/Walkway) To avoid distortion of the sense of Avoid locations where there is a juxtaposition Large-scale turbines (i.e. tall turbines) can distort the scale of the landscape making the landcover (e.g. trees and dwellings) seem relatively small in comparison.
+Landacana Minimum Minimum field of view Scenario V Of Definition of threshold in which stated impacts are to be avoided Scenario 3 (A+B+ Butterwick/Walkway) Scenario 4 (A+ Butterwick/Walkway) To avoid distortion of the sense of Avoid locations where there is a juxtaposition Large-scale turbines (i.e. tall turbines) can distort the scale of the landscape making the landcover (e.g. trees and dwellings) seem relatively small in comparison.
 The clusters in all scenarios avoid well defined landforms and changes in level. scale over a wide area. between wind farms and well defined landform/change s in level e.g. hill and valley sides The turbines in Site A have been set back from the edge of the carrs.
 There may be some potential for the turbines to dominate the carrs depending on their final location following micrositing however it is acknowledged that any comparison of scale would be over a localised area.
 The distortion of scale within the wider landscape caused by large scale turbines in the landscape occurs over a relatively wide area in this scenario.
 The turbines have been set back from the edge of the carrs.
 There may be some potential for the turbines to dominate the carrs depending on their final location following micrositing however it is acknowledged that any comparison of scale would be over a localised area.
 Possibly Unacceptable Likely to be Acceptable